lukecav/awesome-woocommerce/README.md

 * [Leo Product Recommendations for WooCommerce](https://wordpress.org/plugins/leo-product-recommendations/) -   Recommend products smartly for boosting WooCommerce sales by nice-looking add to cart popup.
 * [Ajax Search for WooCommerce](https://wordpress.org/plugins/ajax-search-for-woocommerce/) -   The most popular WooCommerce product search.
 Gives your users a well-designed advanced AJAX search bar with live search suggestions.
 * [Stock Triggers for WooCommerce](https://wordpress.org/plugins/stock-triggers-for-woocommerce/) -   Automatic product stock increase/decrease actions for WooCommerce.
+* [Split Order By Warehouse for WooCommerce](https://wordpress.org/plugins/split-order-by-warehouse/) -   A store owner might like to see orders related to the warehouse only.
+This plugin helps split into multiple orders as per the number of warehouses in that particular order.

 ## Action Scheduler
 * [Action Scheduler Timeout Monitor](https://github.com/Prospress/action-scheduler-timeout-monitor/) -  Gather additional information about subscription action scheduled events which timeout.